AH-Tran/PubMed_Wikibase/README.md

     - [WB_DB_USER], [WB_DB_NAME], [WB_ADMIN_USER] must be capitalized or ideally full cap in order to avoid db connection errors docker-compose up -d
 ```
+**Please be aware that once the Wikibase instance is running, that it should be filled with first items and properties as soon as possible!
+An empty wikibase is prone to many errors, especially when restarting the instance!**

 ### Customizing Wikibase
 With [Extensions](https://addshore.com/2018/09/wikibase-extensions-on-wikidata-org/), it is possible to customize the Wikibase Instance.